akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 Just a reminder but an important one for you to better understand what is coming next: *the product link rule is based on asset attributes* :wink:

 By defining a naming convention, for each [asset family](what-about-assets.html#what-is-an-asset-family), the PIM will be able to split the asset code or the main media filename, in order to extract the information you want and use it to populate asset attributes.
-This operation is automatically done by the PIM upon each asset creation.
+This operation is automatically run by the PIM during each asset creation.

 ::: info
 This naming convention is defined at the asset family level.